just-boris/karma-bower/README.md

 };
 ```

 You can include any package that you need.
-The only requirement is to have it installed via bower and have
+The only requirement is to have it installed
-the `main` section in its `bower.json`.
+via bower and have the `main` section in its `bower.json`.

+Also note that plugin should be included in `frameworks` section *before* you test framework
+(mocha or jasmine).

 [bower]: http://bower.io